WOZ Die Wochenzeitung: History

-Since the beginning, all employees have been remunerated according to the principle of equality: A uniform wage of currently 5400 Swiss Francs is being paid.
+Since the beginning, all employees have been remunerated according to the principle of equality: A uniform wage, currently 6000 Swiss Francs, is being paid.
 The low proportion of advertisements granted the newspaper a certain independence, but the newspaper was periodically under-funded.
-Following a reboot in 2003, the newspaper ended in near bankruptcy due to increased costs, but a reorganization in 2005, which included changing the whole original editorial board and the decision to not have a chief editor, ultimately allowed the publication to continue.
+Following a reboot in 2003, the newspaper nearly went bankrupt due to increased costs, but a reorganization in 2005, which included changing the whole original editorial board and making the decision to not have a chief editor, ultimately allowed the publication to continue.
 In recent years the readership has been growing steadily and the paper has achieved financial stability and raised wages.

-Organization and Profile
+Organization and profile

-The cooperative belongs to all employees who are employed by at least half time.
+The cooperative belongs to all employees who are employed for at least half time.
 The equity of the WOZ consists of one-time membership fees of current and former cooperative members.
 The editorial meeting is responsible for newspaper content.
 Decisions of greater consequence are decided by the plenary of the cooperative members.
 Many staff officials are in one or more working groups or commissions within the company.
 The company has over fifty employees and an annual turnover of around five million Swiss Francs.
 Since 1984 WOZ has been supported by the ProWOZ society, whose members more than double the subscription bases.

 WOZ claims to be the only independent national newspaper in German-speaking Switzerland: it doesn't belong to either a political party, association or media company, and aims to deliver critical high-quality journalism.
 In addition to its thirty editors, it also has a broad network of freelance journalists.
-According to the readership study MACH Basic, WOZ reaches 101,000 regular readers with a daily circulation of 17,103 copies (WEMF 2017).
+According to the readership study MACH Basic, WOZ reaches 98,000 regular readers with a weekly circulation of 19,276 copies (WEMF 2024-2025).
 WOZ was the highest ranked media product in terms of quality of coverage among magazines, weeklys and Sunday newspapers in Switzerland in independent 2018 and 2020 studies.